millengustavo/python-books/master-large-data-python/notes.md

 - `mrjob` enforces JSON data exchange between the mapper and reducer phases, so we need to ensure that our output data is JSON serializable.

 # Ch9.
 PageRank with map and reduce in PySpark
+PySpark's RDD class methods:
+- `map`-like methods: replicate the function of `map`
+- `reduce`-like methods: replicate the function of `reduce`
+- *Convenience methods*: solve common problems

+> **Partitions** are the abstraction that RDDs use to implement parallelization.
+The data in an RDD is split up across different partitions, and each partition is handled in memory.
+It is common in large data tasks to partition an RDD by a key

+### Map-like methods in PySpark
+- `.map`
+- `.flatMap`
+- `.mapValues`
+- `.flatMapValues`
+- `. mapPartitions`
+- `.mapPartitionsWithIndex`

+### Reduce-like methods in PySpark
+- `.reduce`
+- `.fold`
+- `.aggregate` -> provides all the functionality of a parallel reduce.
+We can provide an initializer value, an aggregation function, and a combination function

+### Convenience methods in PySpark
+Many of these mirror functions in `functools`, `itertools` and `toolz`.
+Some examples:
+- .countByKey()
+- .countByValue()
+- .distinct()
+- .countApproxDistinct()
+- .filter()
+- .first()
+- .groupBy()
+- .groupByKey()
+- .saveAsTextFile()
+- .take()

+#### Saving RDDs to text files
+Excellent for a few reasons:
+- The data is in a human-readable, persistent format.
+- We can easily read this data back into Spark with the `.textFile` method of `SparkContext`.
+- The data is well structured for other parallel tools, such as Hadoop’s MapReduce.
+- We can specify a compression format for efficient data storage or transfer.

+> RDD `.aggregate` method—returns a dict.
+We need an RDD so that we can take advantage of Spark’s parallelization.
+To get an RDD, we’ll need to explicitly convert the items of that dict into an RDD using the `.parallelize` method from our SparkContext: `sc`.

+- Spark programs often use \ characters in their method chaining to increase their readability
+- Using the `byKey` variations of methods in PySpark often results in significant speed-ups because like data is worked on by the same distributed compute worker

+# Ch10.
+Faster decision-making with machine learning and PySpark